simon471/Cuda_myPaillier/Readme.txt

 Update: seperated and organized all functions

-1. USE genKey first to get the public and private key
+1. run genKey first to generate the public and private key
-2. USE genMessage to get Messages (it puts at the second because it need public key to work, message have to be smaller than n)
+2. run genMessage to generate Messages (it is at the second because it need public key to work, message have to be smaller than n)
-3. RUN host_run or device_run in favor
+3. run host_run or device_run in favor

 genKey.cu
-	device code that generate public and private key genMessage.cpp
+	device code that generate public and private key

+genMessage.cpp
-	host code that generate two message array host_run.cpp
+	host code that generate two message array

+host_run.cpp
-	host code that take the key and message file and test the enc,dec and homo prop device_run.cu
+	host code that take the key and message file and test the enc,dec and homo prop

+device_run.cu
-	host code that take the key and message file and test the enc,dec and homo prop arith.cuh
+	host code that take the key and message file and test the enc,dec and homo prop

+arith.cuh
 	contains arithmetic functions
+		isPrime
+		gcd
+		lcm
+		L
+		power
+		powermod
+		mulmod
+		modInverse

 fileio.cuh
-	contains file read and write functions hypernyms.cuh
+	contains file read and write functions
+		genRandFile
+		createFile
+		writeFile
+		readFile
+		keyWriteFile
+		keyReadFiel

+hypernyms.cuh
-	contains encryption and decryption functions keygen.cuh
+	contains encryption and decryption functions
+		enc
+		dec

+keygen.cuh
-	contains key structur and setup function randPail.cuh
+	contains key structur and setup function
+		struct pubkey and prvkey
+		setup

+randPail.cuh
 	contains rng functions
+		primeGen
+		getRandZ
+		rng
+		rnghost

 [Test record]
 n(# of messages): 100000